railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 .. index::
    pair: module; hr_timesheet

-To be able to use timesheets, you should install the module :mod:`hr_timesheet`.
-Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu :menuselection:`Human Resources --> Hours Encoding --> For me --> My Works of the Day`.
+To be able to use timesheets fully, install the module :mod:`hr_timesheet_sheet`.
+Once this module has been installed and the employees configured, the different system users can enter their timesheet data in the menu
+:menuselection:`Human Resources --> Working Hours --> My Working Hours --> My Working Hours of The Day`, the click :guilabel:`New`.

 .. tip:: Shortcut to timesheets

 	It's a good idea if all employees who use timesheets place this menu in their shortcuts.
 	That's because they'll need to return to them several times each day.

-.. todo:: What's this about 'New' and 'Description' ?

- *New*
+For a new entry:

 	#.
-The :guilabel:`User` is proposed by default, but you can change it if you're encoding the first timesheet
+The :guilabel:`User` : proposed by default, but you can change it if you're encoding the first timesheet
 		for another company employee.

 	#.
-The :guilabel:`Date` is automatically proposed as today's date, but it's possible to change it if you're
+The :guilabel:`Date` : automatically proposed as today's date, but it's possible to change it if you're
 		encoding the timesheet for a prior day.

-	#.	:guilabel:`Analytic Account`
+	#.	:guilabel:`Analytic Account` : for the project you've been working on - obviously it should be predefined.

-	#. 	:guilabel:`Quantity`

- *Description*
+	#. 	:guilabel:`Description` : a free text description of the work done in the time.

+	#. 	:guilabel:`Quantity` : number of units of time (the units are defined as part of the product).

-The other fields are automatically completed but can be modified: the :guilabel:`Product`, the :guilabel:`Unit of Measure`, the :guilabel:`Cost` of the service, and the associated :guilabel:`General Account`.
+The other fields are automatically completed but can be modified: the :guilabel:`Product` which is the service product such as consultancy, the :guilabel:`Unit of Measure` (predefined, and could perhaps be minutes, hours or days), the :guilabel:`Cost` of the service (which is calculated by default), and the associated :guilabel:`General Account`.

 The hours are then encoded throughout the day by each employee.
 It helps to revisit the list at the end of the day to verify that the number of hours of attendance in the company has been properly